-I’m yet to dine and visit but the squad behind Manicomio who have restaurants in St Pauls and Chelsea have headed to Spitalfields for their 3rd uptake of modern Italian cuisine.
-They open on the 28/9/15 with Head Chef Tom Salt at the helm who trained at the River Cafe, Zeffrano before heading to Manicomio and now the 140 cover Canto Corvino.
-Being designed by the team behind Roka, Gymkhana and Bubbledogs aesthetically it holds some clout too.
-Don’t worry though it’s not style over substance, it has both with the josper grill and stylish cocktail bar.
+I’m yet to visit but the squad behind Manicomio who have restaurants in St Pauls and Chelsea have headed to Spitalfields for their 3rd uptake of modern Italian cuisine.
+They open on the 28/9/15 with Head Chef Tom Salt at the helm who trained at the River Cafe, Zeffrano and did a stint at Manicomio before coming to the 140 cover Canto Corvino.
+Being designed by the team behind Roka, Gymkhana and Bubbledogs, aesthetically it holds some clout too.
+Don’t worry though it’s not style over substance, it has both.
+There’s a josper grill made for flame kissing things that once had a pulse and stylish cocktail bar designed for lingering too.

-The bar serves Italian inspired cocktails and you’re hit with it as soon as you enter.
-In the mining dining area you’ll see the well oiled open kitchen – it’s always good to see the theatrics.
+The bar serves Italian inspired cocktails and you’re hit with it as soon as walk through the doors.
+In the dining area for all to see, there are well oiled open kitchen theatrics, running like clockwork.

-The menu format is excellent and easy to follow with sections for antipasti, the meats, pasta’s, ‘from the grill’, fish, deserts and so on.
+The menu format is easy to follow with sections for antipasti, the meats, pasta’s, ‘from the grill’, fish, deserts and so on.

 We kick off with the Valpol Nicolis (£33.50).
 A deep ruby Valpolicella which is nutty and fruity with dark plums.

 First up from the salumi section we have the Cullatello De Zibello (£10).
 Salumi cut from the hind leg of the animal, it’s aged so well giving an intense flavour.

 Pugliese burrata and anchovy toast (£7).
 As you’d expect from a decent burrata, it’s fresh and intensely creamy.
 Nowt wrong with this little plate but perhaps it was over-shadowed by the other dishes.